 Considerations and limitations

-The following considerations should be kept in mind when working with Premium Per User licenses.
+Considerations when working with Premium Per User licenses.

-Your entire PPU tenant has the same 100 TB storage limit that is applied to a Premium capacity.
+Your entire PPU tenant has the same 100-TB storage limit that is applied to a Premium capacity.

 The Export Power BI report to file REST API isn't supported for PPU.

-The number of refreshes isn't currently restricted.
+The number of refreshes isn't restricted.

 The Power BI Premium metrics app isn't currently supported for PPU.